kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ### Transactions

-Transactions are executed on the Kin blockchain in a two-step process.
+Transactions are executed on the Kin blockchain in a two-step process:

 1. **Build** the transaction, including calculation of the transaction hash.
 The hash is used as a transaction ID and is necessary to query the status of the transaction.
 2. **Send** the transaction to servers for execution on the blockchain.